DefaltZ/debbynote/README.md

 1. Broken custom blockquote in some of the British Parliamentary syntax highlights
 2. Not all APD speaker blockquotes are finished
 3. The toggle darkmode button is not in the best place
+4. Colors in darkmode are non optimised to eye comfort
-4. File save option was broken - hence removed
+5. File save option was broken - hence removed
-5. Need to add github releases
+6. Need to add github releases